WE believe there is lots of room for improvement of SCUBA Diving Skills....Especially Buoyancy Control Skills!

 a time when it is correct to scull.

 Using the hands, aka...SCULLING is nothing more than a bad habit that has been passed on by bad example and needs to end before real proficiency can be realized.
 Yes....we know; you can still turn on your TV and watch famous divers betray their substandard skills by using their hands to SCULL.
 You can see sculling all over the promotional videos of some big dive training agencies too.
 These videos showcase the agency's elite professionals and they aren't acting.....they're sculling!
 Diving has far too many professional and celebrity divers who hit a home run without ever visiting first base.
 If you don’t believe us watch their hands.
 If they SCULL, even a little bit, even once in a while, they are not the example that you want to imitate.

 Exceptional buoyancy skills begin with a symbolic amputation of the hands.
-Hands can still be used to perform and complete other tasks.... just not swimming.
+Hands can still be used to perform and complete other tasks....just don't use them for swimming.
 Hands are not swimming aids in SCUBA and when they are employed as such, the diver does not improve.
-We like the example of people who,having been born without hands or arms, learn to dress themselves.
-You CAN learn to dive "without sculling".
+People who, having been born without hands or arms, learn to dress themselves, are an example of what humans can do when they apply themselves.
+You can learn to dive "without sculling"!
 Make a commitment to dive without your hands.
 Force yourself to operate without all of those useless hand motions.
 All you are doing , when you scull, is telling everyone what you don’t know.

 STOP telling us what you don't know with those ridiculous hand signals!